 Introduction to healthcare practice

-This is a practice-based module that – together with Introducing Health and Social Care (K102) – forms Stage 1 of the upcoming BSc (Honours) Nursing and the Certificate of Higher Education in Healthcare Practice.
+This is a practice-based module that – together with Introducing Health and Social Care (K102) – forms Stage 1 of the Foundation Degree in Nursing Associate Practice (X20), and the Certificate of Higher Education in Healthcare Practice (T01).
 Studying this module will develop your knowledge and skills for nursing or healthcare practice, and successful completion enables you to progress in your chosen programme of study.

 What you will study

 You’ll be introduced to the essential aspects of practice as you begin to develop skills such as questioning, problem-solving, communication and relationship management skills and numeracy and literacy skills with application to safe and effective care.
 Your studies will also include the essentials of medicines management, anatomy and physiology and health promotion and will help you develop and maintain the required currency and relevance of your practice within an ever-changing healthcare environment.